 - require continuous fetal monitoring, as determined by your healthcare provider (as these monitors are not waterproof)

-The information contained in this article is meant for informational purposes only.
-It is not meant to take the place of a healthcare provider, nor is it meant to diagnose, treat, cure, or prevent any disease.
+This blog is for informational purposes only.
+It does not take the place of a healthcare provider, nor is it meant to diagnose, treat, cure, or prevent any disease.